 In the Rioja region in Spain, rivers and valleys make way for vineyards.
 The soil is superb for grapes such as tempranillo and garnacha.
 Among the appellations is Bodegas Muga, a historic winery in Haro.
 Muga produces a red wine with fruits such as blackberry and spices such as black pepper.
 It pairs well with grilled game meat or seared steak.
 Salud!

 Zureko in San Sebastian, Spain, is a gold mine of pintxos (Basque tapas).
 You will strike it rich, whichever ones you choose.
 No fooling–they taste as good as they look!

 In Kokotxa, a one-Michelin-star restaurant in San Sebastian, Spain, our spirits were lifted!
 At the top of the market menu was a smoked salmon sandwich and gazpacho with cured sardine.
 And then sous vide prawns in a white garlic sauce with blood oranges emerged.
 Pickled fresh beans with confit of cod and a purple potato … Continue reading

 Mugaritz is number six on San Pellegrino’s World’s 50 Best Restaurants list and has two Michelin stars.
 One would expect food perfection from such a restaurant, non?
 But it seems Chef Aduriz aims to surprise more than to please… “Mugaritz” refers to an old oak tree that grows around the farmhouse restaurant; the country setting … Continue reading

-This coastal city on the Bay of Biscay in Basque is famous for its food.
-It is home to no fewer than four Michelin-starred restaurants, and two are in the top ten of San Pellegrino’s World’s 50 Best Restaurants list.
+This coastal city on the Bay of Biscay in Basque Country is famous for its food.
+It is home to no fewer than nine Michelin-starred restaurants, and two are in the top ten of San Pellegrino’s World’s 50 Best Restaurants list.
 In addition to this critically acclaimed cuisine, pintxos (Basque tapas) bars abound.